Cadet Abuse Claims Solicitors | Army, Sea, Air, Police Cadet Abuse Claims Solicitors | Army, Sea, Air, Police

 Committed to swiftly progressing claims

-Cadet Abuse Claims
+Cadet Child Abuse Claims

 If you were a member of the Army, Air, or Sea Cadets and suffered abuse, then you could be due compensation.
 Bolt Burdon Kemp has successfully represented clients in military Cadet abuse claims for many years – to date we have secured over £1 million in compensation.